pavan2004it/botocli/README.md

 https://docs.aws.amazon.com/cli/latest/userguide/installing.html

-Once you have configured that you need python 2.7.5
+Once you have configured that you need to install Python and pip

+Post that install the package by issuing the command pip install directory of the package/*.whl

+Once the package is installed then you can start using the application by issuing the command botocli --help.